-The tweeter follows the classical formula of a high-consistency exposed polyester dome, with a pressure equalised Ferrite magnet system and a stable metal front plate.
+The frequency unit follows the classical formula of a high-consistency exposed polyester dome, with a pressure equalised Ferrite magnet system and a stable metal front plate.
 No Ferrofluid is used in the tweeter in order to guarantee the highest possible dynamic range.
 This also keeps the resonant frequency below 800Hz, for optimum performance.

 The Polypropylene used in the cones is precision cut into thin strips, woven back into a sort of fabric and comes together again to form a solid foil.
 This foil gets pressed into the final shape and then cut to size.

 The magnet system in the Castle Windsor Series includes an aluminium compensation ring.
 This ring helps minimise the variation of the impedance during the operation of the drive unit.
 As a result, the harmonic and intermodulation distortion values are reduced, for improved openness of the midrange performance.

-The main cabinet structure uses dual-layer MDF panels separated by a flexible, but thin layer of specially engineered – acoustic glue.
+The main cabinet structure uses dual-layer MDF panels separated by a flexible, but thin layer of specially engineered acoustic glue.
 This glue is purposely developed to dampen resonance in the critical midrange of the dual-layer panels.
 In order to achieve the optimum rigidity at lower frequencies, point-to-point bracing was used.
 The result is a quiet cabinet, without prominent peaks, and controlled output.

-|Enclosure Type||Bass Reflex|
+|Enclosure Type||Bass reflex, rear ported|